 Summer brings festivals but also heat and humidity.
 Winter offers snow monkeys in hot springs, skiing, and fewer tourists.

 For first-time solo female travelers, spring and fall offer comfortable weather and beautiful scenery.
+November is often the best balance: mild weather, glorious foliage, and less pressure than spring peak season.

 Trip Length